devtunahan/AirlineReservationSystem/README.md

 Contributions are always welcome.
 If you want to contribute to this project, please fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the  [https://opensource.org/licenses/MIT](MIT License).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).